gordonaspin/Sailor/README.md

 - The Heel angle
 - The Pitch angle

-The user can swipe left or right through a number of preset layouts with different instruments overlaid on the map.
+The user can use a drag gesture left or right through a number of preset layouts with different instruments overlaid on the map.

 Wind speed and direction are from the Apple WeatherKit service.
 Boat speed and Heading are from CoreLocation.
 Heel and pitch are derived from CoreMotion.